sheehui/tp/docs/DeveloperGuide.md

 #### 4.3 Notes tab

-The notes tab accepts user input like the commands but is fundamentally different from it.
-Instead of being command-based, the notes tab allows the user to type in any quick notes that the user would want.
-Updating it in realtime.
-This is opposed to the commands where, changes to any other component only happen when the command is executed.
+The notes tab parser is different from other tabSpecificParsers in that it has no tab specific command.
+However, the `TextArea` of the notes tab allows the user to type in any quick notes that the user would want, updating it in realtime.
+This is opposed to the commands however, since for commands changes to any other component only happen when the command is executed.
 Hence the notes tab takes advantage of a different process.

 Key features about notes:
 1. A listener is attached to the `TextArea` of the notes tab.
 This allows for realtime updates when typing in the `TextArea`.
-When there any changes, the function `edit` in `PersonAdapter` is called.
+If there are any changes, the function `edit` in `PersonAdapter` is called.
 2. The `edit` function in `PersonAdapter` saves the information straight away, hence making the updates realtime.

 --------------------------------------------------------------------------------------------------------------------